Analysis | Why Ethereum’s Merge Means Crypto That’s Much Greener

 Where does money come from?
-Dollars are printed by the US Mint.
+In the case of dollars, they are printed by the US Mint.
 For cryptocurrencies, the answer is more complicated.
-Until now, both of the most widely used digital tokens, Bitcoin and Ethereum, have only been issued to pay for tasks performed by so-called miners in what are known as proof of work systems.
+From the time of their birth, the digital tokens with the biggest market value, Bitcoin and Ether, were only issued to pay for tasks performed by so-called miners in what are known as “proof-of-work” systems.
 It’s an approach that has drawn increasing criticism for the large amounts of energy consumed and pollution produced.
-Ethereum is switching to a different system, called proof of stake, in a process known as the Merge.
-Proponents say the approach can cut Ethereum’s electricity use by 99%.
+That changed on Sept.
+15, when Ethereum, the platform that runs the Ether coin, switched to a system called “proof of stake” in a major upgrade known as the “Merge.”
+Proponents say the approach will cut Ethereum’s electricity use by 99%.

 1. What are the ‘proof of’ systems for?